moongoal/happy-chappy/README.md

 * Exact length
 * Minimum length
 * Maximum length
+* Matcher function

 ### Object options

-Object specification can be customised by allowing extra memebrs not to be taken into account during validation.
+Object specification can be customised by allowing extra memebrs not to be taken into account during validation or by specifying a matcher function.

 ### Enumerations